sthalder/kickstarter-campaign-success/README.md

 Description, Multimedia, Network, Ad/Social media pages, Reward.
 Only the column on description has data for dimension

 •	Launch Plan
-Launch date and launch time are the columns having data for dimension whereas the column ‘notification list’ does not have data for dimension.
+Launch date and launch time are the columns having data for dimension whereas the column ‘notification list’ does not have data for dimension

 •	Leading indicators
 Number of backers, Amount pledged and staff pick.
 All these columns have data for dimension

 ## Overall Framework
 Create a recommendation framework based on the success propensity:
 •	Estimate the probability of success before launch based on content uploaded

 •	Suggest improvement tips for a good launch

 •	Monitor response and refresh probabilities using a post-launch model with new predictors